A child in the arms of a Red Crescent volunteer

 Here's how we are helping on the ground in Gaza:

-• Thousands of volunteers are assisting in the lifesaving efforts.
+• Thousands of volunteers help in the life-saving efforts.

-• We provide first aid, operate ambulances, and ensure that injured people are taken to hospitals.
+• We give first aid, drive ambulances and make sure that injured people get to hospital.

 • We run hospitals.

-• We assist people who need to be evacuated from their homes.
+• We help people who need to be evacuated from their homes.

 Civilians must never be attacked